French battleship Masséna: Armament and armour

-Massénas main armament consisted of two Canon de 305 mm Modèle 1893 guns in two single-gun turrets, one each fore and aft.
+Masséna's main armament consisted of two Canon de 305 mm Modèle 1893 guns in two single-gun turrets, one each fore and aft.
 Each turret had an arc of fire of 250°.
 The placement of the forward gun turret close to the bow placed a great deal of weight too far forward.
 This exacerbated stability problems with the ship, and rendered accurate shooting more difficult.
 She also mounted two Canon de 274 mm Modèle 1893 guns in two single-gun turrets, one amidships on each side, sponsoned out over the tumblehome of the ship's sides.
 The 305 mm guns were an experimental 45 caliber version and had a muzzle velocity of 2625 ft/s, which produced a muzzle energy of 30,750 foot-tons and allowed the shells to penetrate up to 24 in of iron armour at a range of 2000 yd.
-This was sufficiently powerful to allow Massénas main guns to easily penetrate the armour of most contemporary battleships.
+This was sufficiently powerful to allow Masséna's main guns to easily penetrate the armour of most contemporary battleships.
 The 274 mm guns, which were 45 calibers long, had a similar muzzle velocity, but being significantly smaller than the 305 mm guns, produced a muzzle energy of 22,750 foot-tons and 18 in of iron penetration.

 Her secondary armament consisted of eight Canon de 138.6 mm Modèle 1891 guns, which were mounted in manually operated single turrets at the corners of the superstructure with 160° arcs of fire.
 For defence against torpedo boats, Masséna carried eight 100 mm quick-firing guns, twelve 3-pounder quick-firers, and eight 1-pounder guns.
 Her armament suite was rounded out by four 450 mm torpedo tubes, two of which were submerged in the ship's hull, the other two in trainable deck launchers.

 The ship's armour was constructed with Harvey steel manufactured by Schneider-Creusot.
 The main belt was 250 to 450 mm thick, and ran for a length of 110 m along the hull.
 The belt terminated some 10 m from the stern, where it was capped with a transverse bulkhead that was 250 mm.
 The belt was 2.3 m wide.
 Above the belt was 101 mm thick side armour.
 The bulkheads at either end of the armoured belt were 240 mm thick.
 The main battery guns were protected with 350 to 400 mm of armour, and the secondary turrets had 99 mm thick sides.
 The main armoured deck was 69 mm thick, and the splinter deck below it was 38 mm thick.
 The conning tower had 350 mm thick sides.